oroinc/documentation/user/back-office/products/products/import-products.rst

 5. Click **Download Import Template** to download a sample .csv file with the necessary headers.

-6. **Prepare data for import**: Based on the downloaded file, create your bulk information in the .csv format.
+6. **Prepare data for import**: Create your bulk information in the .csv format based on the downloaded file.
 Once your file is ready, click **Choose File** and select the prepared comma-separated values (.csv) file.

 7. Select the strategy for uploading the file:

-   * **Add and Replace** strategy overrides the existing price attribute data (MAP/MSRP/etc) with the one mentioned in the file for the corresponding product item.
-Also, it adds the price attribute data to the products with the empty values.
+   * **Add and Replace** strategy overrides the existing price attribute data (MAP/MSRP/etc.) with the one mentioned in the file for the corresponding product item.
+Also, it adds the price attribute data to the products with empty values.

    * **Reset and Add** strategy removes the existing price attribute values for all the products (regardless of the currency) if the price attribute is listed in the file.
-For example, if an MSRP value is provided for a Product A, all the MSRP values in all the currencies are removed for all the products.
-If MAP is not mentioned it the file, the MAP values remain intact.
+For example, if an MSRP value is provided for Product A, all the MSRP values in all the currencies are removed for all the products.
+If MAP is not mentioned in the file, the MAP values remain intact.

      As an illustration, let us fill the table with the following information: